vkhazin/fe-intro-courseware/README.md

 * Build interactive experience using JavaScript
 * Learn the basic structure of a software program
 * Understand the meaning of variables, functions, loops, and conditions
-* Get familiar with manipulating in-memory data using arrays
+* Get familiar with manipulating in-memory data

 ## Pre-requisites

 * Familiar with the world wide web and a web browser as a user
-* Comfortable with using online tools and course reference and external materials
+* Comfortable with using online tools, course reference, and external materials
 * Able to register on a web site with a Gmail account or with a personal email address

 ## Outline